anhu/wolfssl-examples/X9.146/README.md

 confirm that the alternative signature was verified:

 ```
-Alternative signature has been verified!
+Alt signature has been verified!
 Verified Peer's cert
 ```